Nevada County Volunteer Opportunity Spotlight

 Grocery Store Drivers Team: 7 to 9 a.m., days vary.
 Volunteers needed seven days a week (pick up food at grocery stores and deliver to the Interfaith Food Ministry warehouse).
 Choose the day that’s best for you!

 Saturday, Dec.
-11 from 10 a.m. to noon – Food Access Saturday (in collaboration with United Way – for people who cannot make it to the Monday, Wednesday, Friday distributions).
+11, from 10 a.m. to noon – Food Access Saturday (in collaboration with United Way – for people who cannot make it to Monday, Wednesday, Friday distributions).
 Regular food and holiday food.

 Interfaith Food Ministry requests that people commit to volunteering on the same team at least two days per month.
 Anyone in good health is welcome, including high school and college student volunteers (school credit can be applied where possible).
 No need to call, just show up, we’ll provide training on the spot.
 Interfaith Food Ministry is located at 440 Henderson Street in Grass Valley.
 When you can, please fill out the volunteer form for our records.
 We are implementing strict physical distancing and other COVID-19 safety measures in our operation, while continuing to feed Nevada County.